 - For education related occupations in the private sector: Approval of the Ministry of Education.

-- And in the absence of consent of the old (current) employer in the system, (through the "allow" mobility option), in addition to the above requirements you need to provide:
+- And in the absence of consent of the old (current) employer in the system, (through the "allow" transfer option), in addition to the above requirements you need to provide:

 - The letter of resignation and notice (as per the labour law and /or the employment agreement between them) addressed to the current employer by the employee who wants to move.